Tavaborole: Pharmacokinetics

 Tavaborole, when prepared with a 1:1 mixture of ethyl acetate and propylene glycol, has the ability to fully penetrate through the human nail.
 In studies with cadaver fingernails, a 5% solution of tavaborole penetrated the nail an average of 524.7 mcg/cm2 after two weeks of daily use.

 Tavaborole is detectable in the blood at a level of 3.54 ng/mL after a single use of 0.2 mL of the 5% solution.
 Tavaborole has an elimination half-life of 28.5 hours, a maximum concentration of 5.17 ng/mL after two weeks of daily use, and takes 8 days to reach the maximum concentration.

 Society and culture

 Economics

 Tavaborole began phase III clinical trials in December 2010 and was approved by the US FDA in July 2014.

 Originally developed by Anacor, it is now marketed in the United States by Novartis subsidiary Sandoz.
 Anacor was paid US$65 million and also entered into a profit sharing scheme for future sales.
-A 10 mL bottle of a 5% solution of tavaborole will cost the patient without insurance about $1,356.